3sanket3/3sanket3/content/posts/2019-05-31---api-key-authentication-for-accessing-serverless-api-at-aws-api-gateway.md

 Any REST API should set up some or the other authentication mechanism to secure from unintended uses.
 The AWS console and Serverless configuration provide an easy way to secure the API endpoints by setting up the API keys.

+I am assuming you already have basic idea about the Serverless Framework and setting up API Gateways for Serverless functions.
+If not, please quickly check my [relevant post](https://3sanket3.com/posts/how-to-create-serverless-api-functions-with-aws-lambda) once.

 ## First, make the endpoints private

 Set `private: true` in the `http` section of individual functions as follow.